NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 Once we found this and factored in that we have plenty of cores in these boxes, we began pinning Redis to specific cores on the physical hosts.
 This ensures the primary function of the servers always has priority and monitoring is secondary.

+Since writing this and asking for reviews, I learned [Redis now has built-in latency monitoring](https://redis.io/topics/latency-monitor) added shortly after the version we were using at the time.
+Check out [`LATENCY DOCTOR`](https://redis.io/topics/latency-monitor#latency-doctor) especially.
+AWESOME.
+Thank you Salvatore Sanfilippo!
+He's the lovely [@antirez](https://twitter.com/antirez), author of Redis.

+Now I need to go put the `LATENCY` bits into StackExchange.Redis and Opserver...

 ### Caching FAQ

 I get a lot of questions that don't really fit so well above, but I wanted to cover them for the curious.
 And since you *know* we love Q&A up in here, let's try a new section to these posts I can easily add to as new questions come up.

-**Q**: Why don't you use [Redis cluster](https://redis.io/topics/cluster-tutorial)?
+**Q**: Why don't you use [Redis Cluster](https://redis.io/topics/cluster-tutorial)?
 **A**: There are a few reasons here:
-1. We use [databases](https://redis.io/commands/select), which aren't a feature in cluster (to minimize the message replication header size).
+1. We use [databases](https://redis.io/commands/select), which aren't a feature in Cluster (to minimize the message replication header size).
 We can get around this by moving the database ID into the cache key instead (as we do with local cache above), but one giant database has maintainability trade-offs, like when you go to figure out which keys are using so much room.
 2. The replication topology thus far has been node to node, meaning maintenance on the master cluster would require shifting the same topology on a secondary cluster in our DR data center.
 This would make maintenance harder instead of easier.
 We're waiting for cluster <-> cluster replication, rather than node <-> node replication there.
 3. It would require 3+ nodes to run correctly (due to elections and such).
 We currently only run 2 physical Redis servers per data center.
 1 server is way more performance than we need, and the second is a replica/backup.

-**Q**: Why don't you use [Redis sentinel](https://redis.io/topics/sentinel)?
+**Q**: Why don't you use [Redis Sentinel](https://redis.io/topics/sentinel)?
-**A**: We looked into this, but the management over it wasn't any simpler than we had today.
+**A**: We looked into this, but the overall management of it wasn't any simpler than we had today.
 The idea of connecting to an endpoint and being directed over is great, but the management is complicated enough that it's not worth changing our current strategy given how incredibly stable Redis is.
-One of the biggest issues with both Cluster and Sentinel is the writing of current topology state [into the same config file](https://groups.google.com/forum/#!searchin/redis-db/puppet$20cluster%7Csort:date/redis-db/1JB7OkaaxZo/w1bAZ23dAgAJ).
+One of the biggest issues with Sentinel is the writing of current topology state [into the same config file](https://groups.google.com/forum/#!searchin/redis-db/puppet$20cluster%7Csort:date/redis-db/1JB7OkaaxZo/w1bAZ23dAgAJ).
 This makes it very unfriendly to anyone with managed configs.
 For example, we use [Puppet](https://puppet.com/) here.

 **Q**: How do you secure [Stack Overflow for Teams](https://stackoverflow.com/teams) cache?